 Thank you in advance.

-#2 Updated by Gundi Knies almost 2 years ago
+#2 Updated by Gundi Knies about 2 years ago

 - Status changed from In Progress to Feedback

 - Assignee changed from Gundi Knies to Theodora Kokosi

 - Priority changed from High to Normal

 - Target version set to X M

 - % Done changed from 10 to 90

 we do indeed have plenty of other information about neighbourhoods!
 We also collect information about neighbourhood cohesion in the self-completion questionnaires in wave 1 and 2, and about the use of local facilities (in wave 2 and 4) and we have linked a number of neighbourhood classifications: the ACORN typology and Output Area classifications.
 The paper "Exploring the Value of Understanding Society for Neighbourhood Effects Analyses" (see http://booksandjournals.brillonline.com/content/journals/10.1163/24523666-01000006) describes and compares these in detail.
 Moreover, the geographical accessibility data file includes more than 600 longitudinally harmonised LSOA 2001 characteristics from the DfT's Accessibility Statistics(for waves 1-3 only).

 Additionally, we provide numerous look-up files which contain the official geographical identifiers used in official statistics alongside each enumerated household's wave-specific _hidp.
 This gives analysts the greatest possible flexibility over which local context variables they want to merge with the survey data.

 The complete list of which linked data/ geographical identifiers are available is on our data linkage page: